BOINC/boinc/android/Vagrant.README.md

    1. Wait until the final reboot finished
    1. **From this point on you don't need Vagrant anymore**
       1. Don't run `vagrant up` again!
-      1. Just use VirtualBox to stop/start your new shiny VM
+      1. Just use VirtualBox/Hyper-V to stop/start your new shiny VM
 1. In the VM:
    1. Log in with `vagrant/vagrant`
    1. Open a terminal